PetarSyarov/JAMF-scripts/README.md

  # Disable_user_login
 Restricts logins to the device for the primary logged in user.
 Excludes specified users like LAPS enabled admin accounts or Help Desk accounts.

+ # Restore_user_login
+Restores access to the device for the primary user.